jtorral/pgTraining/README.md

 ### Note, the below commands will create the containers WITHOUT starting postgres
-### If you want the containers to start postgres automatically, add the following environment variable to each of the docker run commands below
+### If you want the containers to start postgres automatically when you start the container, add the following environment variable to each of the docker run commands below

     --env=PGSTART=1